jonasbn/stevedore/README.md

 path main.go ignored and is included in Docker image path stevedore not ignored and is included in Docker image
 ```

+### Passing in a ignore file using either stdin and ignorefile parameters

+If you have a ignore file and you want to pass it to `stevedore` you can either use, the `--ignorefile parameter`:

+`stevedore --ignorefile /path/to/my/ignorefile`

+Or you can pass it in via STDIN:

+`cat /path/to/my/ignorefile | stevedore --stdin`

+These will render the same result.

 ## Return Values